Skip to content

 How do you determine who is at fault in a Kissimmee car accident?

 Florida is a no-fault state, you can recover compensation through personal injury protection (PIP) coverage.
 However, you may submit a claim against the at-fault driver to recover rightful compensation.
-Fault is determined by evaluating evidence such as accident reports, witness statements, and traffic laws.
+Fault is typically decided based on state laws and specific details of the accident.
 Florida’s comparative negligence rule may reduce your compensation if you are found partially at fault.

 What types of compensation can I recover from a Kissimmee car accident claim?